adorsys/keycloak-ssi-deployment/docs/CLI_GUIDE.md

 - **Keytool** — Java key and certificate management utility (included with JDK)
 - **jq** — lightweight and flexible command-line JSON processor
 - **figlet** — optional ASCII art generator for an enhanced CLI display
+- **Java Version:**
+  - A minimum of Java 17 is required.
+  - For compatibility with the `keycloak-ssi import` feature (which uses the Keycloak config CLI), Java 21 is recommended.
+    Make sure to set your JAVA_HOME environment variable accordingly:
+    ```bash
+    export JAVA_HOME=/usr/lib/jvm/jdk-21-oracle-x64/
+    ```

 ---